rudrapatel29/Spotify-Data-Analysis/README.md

 - `id_artists`
 - `release_date`

-The **Spotify Features** dataset provides additional metadata such as `genre`, `artist_name`, and `track_name`, which are crucial for exploring relationships between audio features and track popularity across different genres and artists.
-The **Tracks** dataset offers unique identifiers for tracks and artists, explicit content information, and precise release dates, enabling trend analysis over time and a deeper dive into the popularity and characteristics of individual tracks and artists.
-By combining these datasets, we achieve a more detailed and comprehensive analysis.

 ## Data Wrangling and Manipulation
 The following techniques were used to clean and manipulate the dataset:
 - **Handling Missing Values**: Identified and removed rows with missing values in critical columns like `name`.